 —When Vinny does produce her letter it is both charming and well-spelt.
 What point is EJO making here?
 Perhaps the danger in making assumptions?
 Perhaps something more?
 Jen will make this error again in this installment.—

 Jen and Joan have a midnight picnic in the Abbey and Jen thinks she sees the ghost of Ambrose: it is an elderly man with a long white beard and a cloak but no hat.
 It is old Boniface Browning, who used to be the caretaker, but who Sir Anthony turned off when he reached 70.
-There is no talk of a pension; apparently he has been living with a son in London.
+There is no talk of a pension; apparently he has been living with a son in Birmingham.
 Boniface wanted to see the Abbey that he loves again.
 Jen suggests to Joan that Boniface be allowed to stay in Joan’s little room at the Abbey, with the current caretaker, Ann Watson, to care for him.
 Joan is heart-broken at giving up her privacy in the Abbey but decides that it is the right thing to do.

 Joan and Jen interview Mrs. Jaikes, who thinks that Vinny should go to her father, but that it is too expensive, that the child can’t travel on her own, and that she (Mrs. Jaikes) deserves some recompense for caring for Vinny who doesn’t always help as she should.